Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

 where the sum is taken over all full flags $\mathcal{F}$ of $[n-2]$.

 \end{thrmx}

-Regarding the requirement on numerical dimensions: $\nd(L_k)\geq k+2,\ \forall\ k\in[n-2]$, we make this assumption since we prove the characterization of $\ker \mathfrak{L}$ by an inductive process by using the algebraic analogue of Shenfeld-van Handel's local Alexandrov-Fenchel inequality (see Theorem \ref{local af intr} below), and roughly speaking, the assumption ensures that we have bigness in every inductive step.
-To get a highlight on the idea, see Theorem \ref{ker bignef} when every class of the collection is big and nef.
+Regarding the requirement $\nd(L_k)\geq k+2 $ for each $k\in[n-2]$, this assumption is needed in our argument because the proof of the characterization of $\ker \mathfrak{L}$ proceeds inductively using the algebraic analogue of Shenfeld-van Handel's local Alexandrov-Fenchel inequality (see Theorem \ref{local af intr} below).
+Roughly speaking, the assumption guarantees bigness at each step of the induction.
+For a more accessible illustration of the idea, see Theorem \ref{ker bignef}, which treats the case where every class in the collection is big and nef.